Announcement: I’ve started writing on Medium. Please head there for my latest posts! Thank you so much for your support~

 Occasionally, I’d find the will to sort through my things.
 It was so satisfying.
 I still didn’t understand the importance of organisation, despite that.
 Whenever I looked long enough at my clutter, I’d feel overwhelmed.
 I legitimately had NO IDEA how to change the habits I’d taken with me from childhood.

-Until I met my boyfriend Luke, organising and decluttering wasn’t on my priority list.
-One night, Luke lined up all my shoes perfectly, and although it was something small, that sparked something inside me to change.
+Until I met my boyfriend, organising and decluttering wasn’t on my priority list.
+One night, he had lined up all my shoes perfectly, and although it was something small, that sparked something inside me to change.
 Around this time, I was also watching YouTubers who were taking on the “minimalist lifestyle”.
 It was fascinating to me that these people could live with so little and be content.
 I wanted to be content.

 I felt like a new person.
-The twenties are all about re-inventing yourself, after all!
+Your twenties are about re-inventing yourself, after all!

 There are still days when I feel lazy and not every single thing in the house is in ship-shape order, but I’ve come a long way.

 I’ve set a new habit and expectation within myself.
 It’s so easy to look at my space now and think, “Do I need those spare envelopes?
 Can I find a new home for these shoes?”.
-I’m constantly looking for ways to live with less or cleverly re-purpose working appliances/furniture/storage items.
-Eventually, I want to cut-down on waste and live a minimal-trash lifestyle.
+I’m constantly looking for ways to live with less or cleverly re-purpose appliances/furniture/storage items.

 Those who struggle with severe hoarding tendencies or major disorganised traits, may need help.
 Be that friend who encourages.
 Be that friend who shows up.

-Things I learned since starting my decluttering journey:
+Main lessons I learned since starting my journey: